Project node-addon-slsa

 node-addon-slsa

-Verifies that an npm package and its prebuilt native addon binary were produced
+Verifies that an npm package and its prebuilt native addon binary were

 Threat model